-The son of a master carpenter and timber merchant, Samuel Cunard was born in Halifax, Nova Scotia (Canada) on 21 November, 1787.
-His business and entrepreneurial skills were evident early in his life, when at the age of 17, he became manager of his own General Store.
+Samuel Cunard was born in Halifax, Nova Scotia (Canada) on 21 November, 1787.
+His business and entrepreneurial skills were evident early in his life, when at the age of 17, he became manager of a General Store in Halifax.

-In 1859, Cunard was created a Baronet by HM Queen Victoria, in honour of his outstanding contribution to the British shipping industry.
-He died in Kensington at the age of 77 leaving control of Cunard Line to his son, William Cunard.
+In 1859 Samuel Cunard was created a Baronet by HM.
+Queen Victoria, in honour of his outstanding contribution to the British shipping industry.

 Samuel Cunard died in Kensington at the age of 77, leaving control of Cunard Line to his son Edward Cunard.